-The Dual Enrollment (DE) program with Central Virginia Community College (CVCC) and the University of Lynchburg provides highly motivated students the opportunity to experience college-level work while in high school and receive both high school and college credit.
+The Dual Enrollment (DE) program with local and area colleges and universities provides highly motivated students the opportunity to experience college-level work while in high school and receive both high school and college credit.
 Dual enrollment courses in the core content areas are weighted at 5.0 quality points.
 Governor's School courses are Dual Enrollment and count as 5.0.
 The College Success Skills course is weighted at 4.0 quality points.

-Students enrolled in these courses may earn college credit from CVCC and/or University of Lynchburg by fulfilling course requirements.
-Regardless of the course grade, the course will appear on the student's permanent record at CVCC or University of Lynchburg.
+Students enrolled in these courses may earn college credit by fulfilling course requirements.
+Regardless of the course grade, the course will appear on the student's permanent record at the college or university.
 If a student receives a D or F, it does have the potential to affect college financial aid eligibility and/or guaranteed admissions agreements with four-year colleges and universities.
-Students enrolled in DE courses need to abide by the policies and procedures of CVCC and University of Lynchburg as well as LCS.
+Students enrolled in DE courses need to abide by the policies and procedures of the college or university as well as LCS.